takatoshiinaoka/takatoshiinaoka/README.md

 ### A little about me...  <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">

-I'm an **College Student in Fukuoka studying computer science🎓 😃** I want to change the world using a computer.
+I'm an **College Student in Fukuoka studying computer science🎓** I want to change the world using a computer.
 When I was looking for something I could do with a computer, I came across programming.
 Recently, I am interested in artificial intelligence. <br/><br/>

 <!--